 \section{Introduction}

 In recent years, the {\em Stieltjes derivative} has attracted growing interest across the field of applied mathematics due to its versatility and ability to handle functions that are not necessarily differentiable in the classical sense.
-By defining the rate of change of a function~$f$ with respect to~$g$, the Stieltjes derivative allows for meaningful differentiation even when $g$ contains jumps or discontinuities, where standard derivatives would fail.
+By defining the rate of change of a function~$f$ with respect to a function~$g$, the Stieltjes derivative allows for meaningful differentiation even when $g$ contains jumps or discontinuities, where standard derivatives would fail.

 The idea of differentiating with respect to a function can be traced back to the early works of Daniell~\cite{D1918,D1920} and Young~\cite{Young}.
-This concept involves taking derivatives with respect to a function $ g:\mathbb{R} \to \mathbb{R}$, known as the \emph{derivator}.
+This concept involves taking derivatives with respect to a function $g:\mathbb{R} \to \mathbb{R}$, known as the \emph{derivator}.
 Similar ideas were also explored in other works, see for instance,~\cite{AP,Cacc,Feller,Gradin,Liberman,Petrov}.
-Recently, in~\cite{PR}, López Pouso and Rodríguez delved into the significance of the Stieltjes derivative, coming up with a practical definition with respect to a left-continuous and nondecreasing function.
+Recently, in~\cite{PR}, López Pouso and Rodríguez delved into the significance of the Stieltjes derivative, coming up with a practical definition with respect to a left\--continuous and nondecreasing function.
 Thanks to their definition, a generalized framework unifying discrete and continuous calculus has been established, allowing to investigate solutions of ordinary differential equations, difference equations, impulsive differential equations and equations on time scales from a common standpoint~\cite{FP,ThesisFLariviere,ThesisMarquezAlbes,PR,Tojo2025connectingSDEnODE}.
 This has, in particular, led to significant applications in modeling phenomena that exhibit discontinuities and stationary periods via Stieltjes differential equations, see for instance~\cite{AFNT,FMarTo-OnFirstandSec,FernandezTojoStieltjesBochnerSpaces,FP,FrTo,PM,PM2,PM3,PMM,MEF1,MEF2,MEF3,AlbesSlavikLogisticEq}.
-Additionally, in~\cite{FMarTo-OnFirstandSec}, the authors refined the definition of the Stieltjes derivative with respect to a left-continuous and nondecreasing derivator, to define it on the whole domain.
-Their comprehensive definition allowed considering higher-order Stieltjes derivatives, and exploring second-order linear Stieltjes differential with constant coefficients~\cite{FMarTo-OnFirstandSec} and non-constant coefficients~\cite{FernándezAlbésTojo2024FirstNSec}.
+Additionally, in~\cite{FMarTo-OnFirstandSec}, the authors refined the definition of the Stieltjes derivative with respect to a left\--continuous and nondecreasing derivator, to define it on the whole domain.
+Their comprehensive definition allowed considering higher\--order Stieltjes derivatives, and exploring second\--order linear Stieltjes differential with constant coefficients~\cite{FMarTo-OnFirstandSec} and non\--constant coefficients~\cite{FernándezAlbésTojo2024FirstNSec}.